ShivamPatel0/EazyFD/README.md

 # EazyFD
-A simple web application for managing your Fixed Deposits (FDS), built using .NET Core and Blazor WebAssembly.
+A simple web application for managing your Fixed Deposits (FDS), built using .NET Core and Blazor web app.
 This project follows the CQRS (Command Query Responsibility Segregation) design pattern for clean architecture and maintainability.

 Features <br/>
 ✅ Manage Fixed Deposits easily<br/>